MariaContreras01/All-of-my-comp-stuff/README.md

-# All-of-my-comp-stuff
+#Old-comp-assignments
-All my old assignments.
+Some of my old assignments.